Once you sign a real estate contract, your price is set in stone. Right?

 But there is another, lesser known reason that the contract price could increase: a unforeseen spike in the cost of building materials between contract signing and closing.

-Many builders, large and now even small, add what is known as a escalation clause to their contracts to build/complete homes.
+Many builders, large and now even small, add what is known as a material escalation clause to their contracts to build/complete homes.

 This escalation for material cost is common in very large commercial construction projects.